Speaking of Babies

 “What does it do?” she asked, looking intently at the maker.

 Edgar held out a hand to reclaim his possession.
-Eena reluctantly returned it.
-Edgar wrapped the belt around his waist and then gave away its purpose.
+When Eena returned it, Edgar wrapped the belt around his waist and gave away its purpose.

 “The dragon’s blood was created to allow the wearer to take on anyone’s image.
 It grants me the appearance of any being I wish to impersonate.”